 2nd Annual Neil Dale Memorial Open (January 6-7): This year’s edition was run by Mike Morris with assistance from Mike Janniro.
 It got a good turnout of thirty-nine players.
 Joshua Grabinsky, from Coquille, finished first with 4.5/5 and won $234.
+As the top Oregon finisher, Joshua also qualifies for the 2019 Oregon Invitational Tournament (however, he certainly would have qualified for the Invitational anyway based on rating and may qualify for the higher level State Championship which runs alongside the Invitational).
 FM Steven Breckenridge, NM Lennart Bjorksten, and Michael Moore, from Corvallis, tied for second with 4/5.
 They split the second, third, and 1st U2100 prizes, each winning $110.50.
 Brian Donnell, who was playing in his first US Chess rated tournament in almost fifteen years, won the 2nd U2100 prize of $58.50 with 3.5/5.
 Andrea Botez and Roshen Nair split the 1st and 2nd U1900 prizes with 3.5/5, each winning $68.25.
 Roshen also achieved his 5th, 2nd Category norm and thus was awarded the 2nd Category title.
 Eric Erard, Zoey Tang, Alex Yeo, and Kushal Pai split the 1st and 2nd U1700 prizes with 3/5, each winning $34.13.
 Kushal also achieved his 5th, 3rd Category norm and thus was awarded the 3rd Category title.
 Austin Tang and Michael Schuff split the 1st and 2nd U1500 prizes, each winning $68.25.
-Michael also gained around 105 rating points and achieved a new peak rating while Austin gained around 90 rating points, achieved a new peak rating, and achieved his 5th, 3rd Category norm and thus was awarded the 3rd Category title.
+Michael also gained around 105 rating points and achieved a new peak rating while Austin gained around 90 rating points, achieved a new peak rating, and achieved his 5th, 4th Category norm and thus was awarded the 4th Category title (his performance was good enough that he achieved a 3rd Category norm as well).
 Nick Major won the 1st U1300/unrated prize with 2/5, winning $78, gaining around 110 rating points, and achieving a new peak rating.
 Thomas Schuff won the 2nd U1300/unrated prize of $58.50, the upset bonus prize of $50 by beating a player 967 points higher rated, gained around 130 rating points, and achieved a new peak rating.
 Other big rating gains and titles were achieved by Pierre-Hadrien Beauchet (around 120 points and a new peak rating), Cassandra Roshu (around 75 points and the 4th Category title), and Nicholas Richardson (around 50 points and a new peak rating).

 Sunday Quads (January 21): This month’s edition was run by Micah Smith with assistance from Mike Lilly.
 It got a good turnout of twenty-two players.
 There had to be a group of six and it was made up of the players ranked 9-14 to try and avoid some family members from being forced to play against each other.
 This would have been the players that would have made up the group of six anyway as it makes all the sections the most even as possible in terms of rating.
 The bottom two quads were also combined into a Swiss to try and avoid some family members from having to play against each other.
 Since the bottom two quads were combined, the top two finishers both receive the $10 discounted entry, a book, and a trophy or medal if they are a scholastic player.
 Moshe Rachmuth swept quad 1 with a perfect 3-0 and won a book.
 Eric Erard and Fedor Semenov tied for first in quad 2 with 2/3, with Fedor winning their matchup in round 3.
 They both won books as well as medals as scholastic players who won their section with 2 points.
 Pierre-Hadrien Beauchet and Cassandra Roshu tied for first in the six player Swiss with 2.5/3.
 They drew their matchup in round 2.
 They both won books as well as small trophies as scholastic players who won their section with 2.5 points.
 Cassandra also gained around 60 rating points while Pierre gained around 50, good enough for both of these player to achieve new peak ratings.
 Ryan Zhang and Thomas Schuff tied for first in the eight player Swiss with 2.5/3.
 They drew their matchup in round 3.
 They both won books as well as small trophies.
 Thomas also gained around 90 rating points and achieved a new peak rating.
 John Kong gained around 55 rating points and achieved a new peak provisional rating in the eight player Swiss.
 There was one player playing in his first US Chess rated tournament, Peter Lytle.
 Note that next months edition is on the fourth Sunday, February 25, a week later than usual.